khunt47/hilfedesk/README.md

 - Vendor lock-in bordered on extortion
 - There is no "perfect Helpdesk" because each company is unique

-We built Carbon to solve these problems ☝️.
+We built Hilfedesk to solve these problems ☝️.
+You are free to customise Hilfedesk the way you want.

 ## Architecture